basemmerink/fungal-twitch/README.md

 ## Mod settings (ingame)

-- *The cooldown per user* - The cooldown per user in seconds
 - *Log a shift result ingame* - A message with the materials from the shift will be sent to the player
 - *Log a shift result in Twitch* - A message with the materials from the shift will be sent to Twitch chat
+- *Start with a small teleport bolt* - A small teleport bolt will be added to the players inventory on new game
 - *Start with Peace with the gods* - The player will start with the perk *Peace with the gods*
 - *Start with Breathless* - The player will start with the perk *Breathless*
+- *Vote mode* - Toggle between Anarchy and Democracy mode
+- *Anarchy cooldown* - The cooldown per user in seconds
+- *Democracy interval* - The interval at which votes will be collected and a shift happens

 ## Credits